 Common landscape-design miscues run the gamut from the practical to the aesthetic.
 Here you can list the worst mistakes made in landscaping based on your own experience.
+An example would be the worst plants to grow.
 Let us know what landscaping mistakes you have made -- whether small or big errors -- so that others may learn from them.

 Rock Gardening Mistake

 - I wanted a low maintenance back yard so I ordered some beach pebbles.
 I thought they were the size of pea gravel as the description said 1".
 After my gardener put them down, I came home to find pebbles 2-4" in diameter!
 Now we can hardly walk in the yard without twisting an ankle and my cat hates me.
 If you ever put in a rock garden, make sure to check it out "in person" and not depend on the shop's on-line catalog.
 This was an expensive $2500 mistake!